-In addition, the Company has repurchased shares of its Class A common stock through a share repurchase authorization approved by its Board of Directors from participants of the Panera Bread 2006 Stock Incentive Plan and the Panera Bread 2015 Stock Incentive Plan, which are netted and surrendered as payment for applicable tax withholding on the vesting of their restricted stock.
+In addition to repurchases under the 2016 repurchase authorization, 2014 repurchase authorization, and 2012 repurchase authorization, the Company has repurchased shares of its Class A common stock through a share repurchase authorization approved by its Board of Directors from participants of the Panera Bread 2006 Stock Incentive Plan and the Panera Bread 2015 Stock Incentive Plan, which are netted and surrendered as payment for applicable tax withholding on the vesting of their restricted stock.
 Shares surrendered by the participants are repurchased by the Company pursuant to the terms of those plans and the applicable award agreements and not pursuant to publicly announced share repurchase authorizations.
-See Note 16 for further information with respect to the Company's repurchase of the shares.
+See Note 16, Stockholders' Equity, for further information with respect to the Company's repurchase of the shares.

-14. Commitments and Contingencies
+13. Commitments and Contingencies